Student Organization Event Planning Guide

-- Due to space limitations, events with an expected attendance of 250 or greater will not be scheduled until further notice with the exception of Academic, Athletic, and Signature Events.
+- Due to space limitations, events with an expected attendance of 250 or greater will not be scheduled until August 1, 2021 with the exception of Academic Classes, Athletic Competitions, and Signature Events.

 - Bring sanitation wipes/spray for your attendees to disinfect surfaces.
-High touch areas are to be cleaned before, after, and periodically throughout the event.
+High touch areas should be cleaned before, after, and periodically throughout the event.
 The client is responsible for identifying high touch areas prior to the start of the event with the assistance of their Event Coordinator.

-- Simple Meetings may be booked as they typically have through the KSU Reservations Portal; however, you will see a message discussing social distancing and you will be required to acknowledge the campus event guidelines.
+- Simple Meetings may be booked as they typically have through the KSU Reservations Portal.

 - The hosting student organization is responsible for following and enforcing all applicable guidelines.
 Meetings or events found in violation may result in loss of reservation privileges for the remainder of the semester and/or referral to the Department of Student Conduct and Academic Integrity.